zhdkirill/devops-test-task/README.md

 ### Step 4: Deploying
 The application is being deployed as a microservice to Azure Kubernetes Service.

 The application requires redis database, so there are two deployments and services: ervcp and redis.
 Redis is exposed as a service inside the cluster, while ERVCP application service is exposed via ingress loadbalancer to the internet.
-The application is available over FQDN provided by Azure: http://ervcp.germanywestcentral.cloudapp.azure.com/
+The application is available via a public IP address that can be acquired from the job run.

+Each run creates a new kubernetes namespace, so each run is independent and multiple runs can be done in parallel.

+## Next steps
+There are several ways to improve this workflow further:
+- make use of Helm to parameterize manifests for increased flexibility
+- create image promotion workflow for validated images
+- create workflow to build the latest stable release based on verified images
+- add monitoring stack to every deployment to collect application metrics during its lifecycle